 Do nice things for one another.
 Leave a loving note.
 Write something nice on the bathroom mirror.
 Offer to help out with an inconvenient task.
 Notice something that needs to be done before someone mentions it.
 Lean on one another.
 Pick up the slack for each other.
 Let yourself be helped.
 Here’s where accepting responsibility for one’s actions will go a long way.

 We suffer for love.
 Real love is not always convenient and can’t be controlled.
 The early months of parenting are a time that we just have to suffer through and we must not criticize ourselves if we break down at times and feel that we’ve reached our limit.
-This is simply evidence that we have the courage to suffer for love.
-Here’s where speaking and acting honestly are essential in order to help ameliorate the suffering.
+This is simply evidence that we have the courage to suffer for love and why speaking and acting honestly are essential to help ameliorate the suffering.

 Through suffering the early months and years of parenting, we learn to take ourselves seriously.
 We see that our children are mirrors of ourselves and learn from our example.
 If we want to love them, and hope to guide them, then we have to change ourselves first.
 We always have to change ourselves first.